 Another issue to watch out for in April I highlighted on my Blog a new US Trade briefing that was published in April: 2017 National Trade Estimate Report on FOREIGN TRADE BARRIERS This seemed to identify many health protective policies, including those designed to protect breastfeeding, as “trade barriers” that should be eliminated: CLICK HERE

 Codex revision of the Follow-up Formula Standard.

-IBFAN’s submission on scope and labelling relating to the revision of the Follow-up Formulas Standard is HERE
+IBFAN’s submission on scope and labelling relating to the revision of the Follow-up Formulas Standard submitted in April is HERE

-IACFO’s submission on scope and labelling relating to the revision of the Follow-up Formulas Standard is HERE
+IACFO’s submission on scope and labelling relating to the revision of the Follow-up Formulas Standard submitted in April is HERE

 The Background paper for the consultation states: It should be noted that at CCNFSDU38, the Codex Secretariat noted that it was possible to keep the matter open on the final form and structure of the Standard.
 This could include one Standard in two parts (as is currently being worked on by the eWG), two separated standards, or merging with other standards.